rdmtc/node-red-contrib-sun-position/README.md

 ### sun-position

 The node calculates the current sun position on any input message.
+This node is compatible to [node-red-contrib-blindcontroller](https://github.com/alisdairjsmyth/node-red-contrib-blindcontroller).

 ![sun-position](images/sun-position-example.png?raw=true)